SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 # Level 1 Heading

-In this exercise, you will upload datasets, proflie the data, rate dataset, create a relationship with data and a glossary term
+As a Data Steward. you need to understand and gain insight into your data.
+After profiling and reviewing the profiling results you will be able to add a glossary term to columns in your dataset as well as rate and comment on the dataset.

-(UPDATE add more)
+In this exercise, you will upload datasets, profile the data, rate dataset, create a relationship with data and a glossary term

 ## Level 2 Heading